waveform80/picamera/docs/fov.rst

 You can force a longer exposure time with the :attr:`~PiCamera.shutter_speed` attribute at which point the scene will become quite washed out (because both the gain and exposure time are now fixed).
-If you let the gain float again by setting ISO back to automatic (0) you should find the gain reduces accordingly and the scene returns more or less to normal:
+If you let the gain float again by setting :attr:`~PiCamera.iso` back to automatic (0) you should find the gain reduces accordingly and the scene returns more or less to normal:

 .. code-block:: pycon